 Monitoring is an important tool in determining the effectiveness of management actions by measuring changes in the environment.

-These could be in the form of fixed point photography where an area is photographed on a seasonal basis to ascertain changes, monitoring of a particular aspect such as water quality parameters, recordings of animal movement from fixed point etc. The most important aspect of any monitoring programme is consistency and continuity.
+The most important aspect of any monitoring programme is consistency and continuity.
 This will determine a level of scientific accuracy that can used to measure changes.

-10.1 MONITORING
+10.1 PHOTOGRAPHIC MONITORING